jgraichen/restify/README.md

 # Restify

-Restify is a experimental hypermedia REST client that uses parallel, keep-alive and pipelined requests by default.
+Restify is an experimental hypermedia REST client that uses parallel, keep-alive and pipelined requests by default.

 Restify scans Link headers and returned resource for links and relations to other resources, represented as RFC6570 URI Templates, and exposes those to the developer.